 The results of your query will be displayed in the central panel as either a table or a chart.

-and choose the type of chart.
+You can toggle between table and chart displays and choose the type of chart.

 You can maximize your query results area by sliding the “Navigation” and “Dimensions & Measures” panels out of view using the controls highlighted below.